-The meniscus is a thick pad of smooth cartilage in your knee which sits between the ends of your shin bone and thigh bone.
+The meniscus is a thick pad of smooth cartilage in your knee that sits between the ends of your shinbone and thigh bone.
 There are two pads in each knee joint and their main functions are to:

 Meniscus cartilage is tough and elastic but can be torn or damaged through trauma or because it’s weakened with wear and tear as you age.
+It is one of the most common knee injuries.
 A tear will almost always affect the function of your knee and your ability to continue with many activities until it recovers or is repaired.